AbeHiroto/rj-ex-backend/README.md

 - A simple extension for web browsers that retrieves information about the selected text from an external website
 - Extracts data from external websites using the Reqwest and Scraper libraries
 - My first 🦀Rust project built with the great help of Llama3.3:70B
-- This is for personal use, so only repository of the server is public
+- This is for personal use, so only the repository of the server is public
 - It's required to edit "fn get_data" according to your target website in order to actually run on your environment